Bageena/Audiobook-Chapter-Workbench/README.md

 ## File Safety

-Audiobook Workbench is designed with preservation in mind.
+Audiobook Workbench is designed with preservation in mind:

 - Source audio files should not be altered
 - Original files should not be overwritten
 - Nothing should be deleted automatically
 - Output and working files should be created separately from source files

 Even so, this is work-in-progress software.
-Always maintain backups and test the application with copies of your files before using it on an important collection.
+Always maintain backups and test the application with copies before using it on an important collection.

 ## Windows Security Notice

-Because Audiobook Workbench is not distributed by a registered Windows trusted publisher, Windows SmartScreen may show a security warning when you run downloaded batch files, scripts, or executables.
+Because Audiobook Workbench is not distributed by a registered Windows trusted publisher, Windows SmartScreen may display a warning when you run downloaded batch files, scripts, or executables.

-This does not automatically mean that the project is harmful.
-However, you should only download and run the application from a source you trust.
+This does not automatically mean the project is harmful.
+However, download it only from a source you trust.
 If possible, inspect the included scripts and source code before running them.

 ### Removing the Windows Download Block